Azure Site Recovery vs Zerto comparison

 Cons

-"Could have more integration with other platforms.""The pricing predictability and clarity around the final cost of the plan of this solution could be improved.""I would like to see more security features.""One area for improvement with Azure is helping customers predict usage more accurately.""Azure Site Recovery's deployment is complex.
-There are a lot of bugs, and it needs to improve stability.""The product's performance is an area of concern where improvements are required.""The immutable backup could be better.""It would be good if we could replicate the solution to multiple locations simultaneously because we are currently allowed to replicate to just a single location."
+"Could have more integration with other platforms.""The immutable backup could be better.""The pricing predictability and clarity around the final cost of the plan of this solution could be improved.""I conveyed the feedback to the agent, suggesting an increase in the agent count in our VNS in the USA.
+I also addressed notification concerns, as some issues didn't trigger alerts during a recent call.""We need to be able to move the virtual servers and not build and then port them across.
+They need to improve the hypervisor.""The product's performance is an area of concern where improvements are required.""It would be good if we could replicate the solution to multiple locations simultaneously because we are currently allowed to replicate to just a single location.""The support team took a lot of time to respond and was not very professional."

 More Azure Site Recovery Cons →